Study Group Leader - (Currently Open to Applicants)

-(Currently Closed to Applicants)
+(Currently Open to Applicants)

 CETL is in search of a reliable and knowledgeable graduate student who can assist UR students with study skills, time management, organization, and other academic-related concerns.
 As an employee of CETL, Study Skills Consultants hold weekly office hours where they meet individually with students.
 Additionally, they are asked to present a variety of workshops related to study skills for the campus community.
 Study Skills Counselors also generally serve as instructors in the ECO summer program (Early Connections Opportunity) and teach a section or possibly two of MOI (Methods of Inquiry, a one credit study skills course that runs during the academic year).
 Please apply on JobLink or email CETL for any questions.

 For the greatest opportunities, apply early in the course registration period.
 Interviews generally take place before the examination period, and openings for the following semester tend to be filled by the end of exams.
 All openings are generally filled before the add/drop deadline.